 Learn more about who has the cheapest full coverage auto insurance

-Cheapest auto insurance in Illinois by driving history
+Cheapest car insurance in Illinois, by driving history

-Your driving history impacts insurance premiums in Illinois, as insurance companies use this factor to assess the risks associated with providing coverage for a driver.
+Your driving history affects how much you pay for insurance in Illinois because insurance companies use it to assess the risk associated with insuring a driver.

 Traffic violations such as speeding tickets, DUIs and at-fault accidents demonstrate risky behavior on the road.
 Insurance companies view these violations as indicators of higher risk and may charge you higher premiums.